-Marketing yourself isn’t just a useful skill to have if you want to see any kind of success as a freelance writer – it’s become an absolute necessity.
-Below are ten tips on marketing yourself as a freelance writer online (without the need to sign up for a marketing degree down at the local university).
+Marketing yourself isn’t just a useful skill to have if you want to see any kind of success as a freelance writer – it’s an absolute necessity.
+Below are ten tips on marketing yourself as a freelance writer online without the expense of a marketing degree.
+(You’re welcome.)

 2. Don’t just be present on social media – engage, share and network